Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 12.3.
 Write a program that converts a line to uppercase.
 12.4.
 Write a program that converts a line to lowercase.

+12.5.
+Write a program that read a line of text and display it's length 12.6.
+Write a program that read a line of text and display it in reverse order

 12. String.h